Images and screenshots

 Screenshots and other example images:

 (hint: click '+' to add more items)

 We worked on map of Thermus thermophilus (70S) ribosome (6.4 A Resolution, emd_5030.map).
-We built a model for chain D corresponding to protein 3FIC.pdb.
-This chain contains 208 residues and 5 distinct helices.
+We built a model for chain F corresponding to protein 3FIN.pdb.
+This chain contains 208 residues, 4 distinct helices and one pronounced beta strand.
 Attached is our best model after the first round of Rosetta refinement.
-It exhibits a rmsd to native of 12.5 A, with a rmsd of 3.4 A over helix residues only.
-The rmsd over full length is not very good but the rmsd over helical residues is excellent.
-This illustrates that EM-Fold correctly assembles regions of high helical content, but Rosetta understandably has a very hard time building large missing regions of the protein that even contain some smaller strands that we didn't pick up.
+It exhibits a rmsd to native of 13.9 A, with a rmsd of 3.5 A over SSE residues only.
+The rmsd over full length is not very good but the rmsd over SSE residues is excellent.
+This illustrates that EM-Fold correctly assembles regions of high SSE content, but Rosetta understandably has a very hard time building large missing regions of the protein that even contain some smaller SSEs that we didn't pick up.

 Submitted PDB Models: